Betta Fish Poop (And Why You Need To Know About It)

 The Pooping Habits of Betta Fish

 Bettas poop from a small hole in front of their anal fin.
-Their poop is pretty small, so you probably won’t realize your Betta fish is pooping until you notice a build-up in their favorite toileting spot.
+Their poop is quite small and often not noticeable until it accumulates.

 Poop or Pellets?